-The following is based on advice from the Department of Environment and Conservation (DEC).
+The following is based on advice from the Department of Parks and Wildlife (DPAW).

 Radiated heat can kill you if you are unprotected from an intense fire burning in heavy fuels or caught in front of a fast moving fire.
 Fire intensity is affected by the amount and type of fuel available to the fire, and is greatest at the head of the fire.